antibodyome/aairr16/README.md

 vdjtools analyses CDR3 regions, and is well suited for TCR analyses.
 Installation instructions can be found at [http://vdjtools-doc.readthedocs.io/en/latest/install.html](http://vdjtools-doc.readthedocs.io/en/latest/install.html).

+### phylip

+dnapars from the phylip suite of programs is used for inference of lineage trees in the R library alakazam.
+It can be downloaded from [http://evolution.genetics.washington.edu/phylip.html](http://evolution.genetics.washington.edu/phylip.html), but is also available from package managers.

 ### Python packages

 This course makes heavy use of Jupyter notebooks.
 You will need to install Jupyter e.g.